 Next, you decided to ride a unicycle across the rope while balancing the vase on one finger as if it were a basketball.

 Not even a minute had past when you dropped it once again damaging it even further.

-More important for you to catch yourself to avoid messing up that GQ face of yours and to hell with the vase.
+More important to catch yourself to avoid messing up that GQ face of yours and to hell with the vase.

 All you had to do was to hold it against your chest to ease the landing, which was too much to ask for.

 Thanks to your careless and selfish actions, the beautiful artifact has become unrecognizable with all the cracks that now adorn it.

 For a moment I thought, I saw a little remorse on your face that disappeared as fast as it came.

 And that you did, not care an infinity but only for a few hours.